-2.11 Academic Consultation
+2.10 Academic Consultation

-2.11.1 The College will alert students who need academic assistance at an early stage.
+2.10.1 The College will alert students who need academic assistance at an early stage.
 Students who fail to obtain the required minimum cGPA or sGPA (this covers the group of students on academic probation on progression) will be required to seek academic consultation.
 These consultations are provided by Student Academic Advisors who will review with students their current study approaches and plans and offer ways to improve students' study techniques.

-2.12 Course Withdrawals and Additions
+2.11 Course Withdrawals and Additions

-- 2.12.1 Students who wish to add and/or drop courses shall process their applications on-line within 2 weeks (1 week for Semester 3) of the commencement of the semester.
+- 2.11.1 Students who wish to add and/or drop courses shall process their applications on-line within 2 weeks (1 week for Semester 3) of the commencement of Semester 1 and Semester 2.
 Add/Drop, based on availability, will be approved on a first-come-first-served basis, within the prescribed period.
-Late applications are normally not accepted. - 2.12.2 Permission to withdraw from a course after the deadline for dropping courses will only be given to students who could provide medical supporting documents or strong justifications for other unforeseen circumstances.
+Late applications are normally not accepted. - 2.11.2 Permission to withdraw from a course after the deadline for dropping courses will only be given to students who could provide medical supporting documents or strong justifications for other unforeseen circumstances.
 Students who wish to withdraw a course must submit applications, which have been endorsed by the course instructor and approved by the programme leader, to the Registry at least four weeks (two weeks for Semester 3) before the commencement of the semester examination.
 Course approved for withdrawal will be assigned a 'W' grade in the academic transcript.
 Grade 'W' will not be included in GPA calculation.
-Students are required to pay the FULL amount of tuition fees for the withdrawn courses. - 2.12.3 Students are required to attend the courses as scheduled until the application for dropping the course is formally approved. - 2.12.4 Students who withdraw from a course without going through the prescribed procedures shall be given a Grade F for that course.
+Students are required to pay the full amount of tuition fees for the courses withdrawn and the retake fee when he/she retakes the course in a later semester. - 2.11.3 Students are required to attend the courses as scheduled until the application for dropping the course is formally approved. - 2.11.4 Students who withdraw from a course without going through the prescribed procedures shall be given a Grade F for that course.

-2.13 Class Attendance
+2.12 Class Attendance